SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 1: Create a dashboard class

-Create a file with the extension `.tsx` for your dashboard in the `src/dashboards` directory, for example, `YourDashboard.tsx`.
-Then, define a class that inherits the `BaseDashboard` class from `@microsoft/teamsfx-react`.
+In the `src/dashboards` directory, generate a file with the extension `.tsx` and name it `YourDashboard.tsx`.
+Within this file, create a class that extends the `BaseDashboard` class from `@microsoft/teamsfx-react`.

 ```tsx
 //YourDashboard.tsx